 Mr. Pritchett, a graduate of Rice University and the Tepper School of Business, pursued two interests after a successful business career.
 A noted Virginia genealogist, he authored the 4,000-page Southside Virginia Genealogies, a top selling publication of Genealogical Publishing Company.
 As a voice actor, he produced 100+ programs of “An Hour of Short Stories” for North Texas Radio for the Blind, voicing many of the stories.

-Retiring a second time after a career as a top-producing residential real estate agent, he turned finally to his genuine interest — fiction.
+Retiring a second time after a career as a top-producing residential real estate agent, he turned to his genuine interest — fiction.

 Contact